tuhinbiswas24/Sugarcane-Production-Data-Science-Project/README.md

 - `Acreage(Hectare)`: Total acreage of land used for sugarcane cultivation in hectares.
 - `Yield(Kg/Hectare)`: Yield of sugarcane in kilograms per hectare.

+### To run this project, you will need the following:

+1.Python 3.7 or higher

+2.Jupyter Notebook or Google Colab

+3.Pandas, NumPy, SciPy, Seaborn, Matplotlib, Plotly, and other libraries for data analysis and visualization

 **<h3>To run this project, you will need the following:</h3>**

 <h5>